preloadLuggage with colourful travelling essentials with facemasks, refillable bottles and a passport.

 A man with a suitcase walking alongside a woman with a backpack on a pavement as they head towards the airport.

-Start with loose-fitting, comfortable clothes that won’t restrict blood flow or cause discomfort from bloating, a common experience when flying.
-The only tight garments you wear should be compression socks, which can help improve circulation in your dangling legs, relieving discomfort and swelling.
+Start with loose-fitting, comfortable clothes.
+These won’t restrict blood flow or cause discomfort from bloating, a common experience when flying.
+The only tight garments you wear should be compression socks, which can help improve circulation in your legs, relieving discomfort and swelling.
+Take your shoes off and swap them for a pair of flip flops or slippers, essential for restroom visits.

-Improve your sleep potential with an eye mask to block ambient light (silk is best for your skin).
-A neck pillow is great for supporting your head while both asleep and awake, too.
+Improve your sleep potential with an eye mask to block ambient light.
+Silk is best for your skin.
+A neck pillow is also great for supporting your head, both while asleep and awake.

 Around your body